-To customize your video experience on your Chromecast with Google TV (HD) or Chromecast with Google TV (4K), adjust your display settings.
+Adjust screen size and resolution of your Chromecast with Google TV (HD) or Chromecast with Google TV (4K).

 Note: To change the screen brightness, check the TV manufacturer's instructions.